nolimitcity/nolimit.js/README.md

 ## API documentation

-For more information on the available methods, see the [generated JSDOC](module-nolimit.html).
+For more information on the available methods and options, see the [generated JSDOC](module-nolimit.html).

 ## Current version